tkuhn/nanopub-server/README.md

     $ mvn jetty:run

-Then you should be able to locally access the web interface from your browser:
+Then you should be able to locally access the server from your browser:

     http://0.0.0.0:8080/nanopub-server/